TWUOnline/LDRS627/_pages/unit-2.md

 You will notice that there is a 'Learning Cafe' section on the site.
 This is a place for you to interact about things going on, share resources and generally get to know one another.
 Your posts don't have to be course related.
 Here is a prompt that might get the conversation going:  <em>What is the best advice you’ve ever received?</em>

-<strong>Kelly - for weeks 4, 6, 8, 10 please use these prompts in the cafe:</strong>
+<strong>Kelly - in addition to the prompt above for week 2, for weeks 4, 6, 8, 10 please use these prompts in the cafe:</strong>

 If you received $5,000 as a gift, how would you spend it?